0x3333/backup-rclone/README.md

 # backup-rclone

-This is a python script to manage profiles for [rclone](https://rclone.org/). _Minimum Python version: 3.5._
+This is a python script to manage profiles for [rclone](https://rclone.org/).

+_Simple, there is no dependencies, except for Python 3.5._

 You can specify all settings, source, destination for a given profile.
 It is possible to run a specific profile or all profiles at once.